-The City will modify its maximum dollar contributions above by an amount equal to three quarters (3/4) of any medical premium increases becoming effective during the term of this agreement.
+D. Vision Coverage.
+For the term of this Agreement, the City agrees to pay a maximum of Twenty five an 65/100 Dollars \$25.65 per month toward the existing vision coverage.
+The City will modify its maximum dollar contributions above by an amount equal to three-quarters (3/4) of any future vision premium increases becoming effective during the term of this agreement.